 - Ensure no community faces increased social or environmental harm, intended or unintended, as a result of this mechanism.

-- Require a net progressive impact, and do not disproportionately affect people with lower incomes.
+- Require a net progressive impact, support the transition for people with lower incomes and workers.

 - Establish procedural equity and engage communities most impacted by climate pollution and impacted workers in the decision making and oversight of investment priorities and require tribal consultation.